Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Introduction

-In contrast, the domain of microeconomics has seen accumulating evidence for universal phenomena, the most robust being for the nature of the heavy-tailed distributions of fluctuations in individual stock prices, as well as, equity market indices~\cite{Jansen1991,Lux1996,Plerou1999,Pan2007}, often referred to as the ``inverse cubic law''~\cite{Gopikrishnan1998,Pan2008}.
-The analogous distribution in FOREX, viz., of fluctuations in the exchange rates of currencies, has been the subject of several earlier investigations~\cite{Friedrich2000}.
-While some of these have indeed reported heavy tails for different currencies, there is little agreement concerning the values of the power-law exponents characterizing such tails, not even whether they lie outside the Levy-stable regime~\cite{McFarland1982,Koedijk1990,Loretan1994,Guillaume1997}.
-This suggests that the nature of the fluctuation distribution for a currency could be related to some intrinsic properties of the underlying economy.

-In this paper we show that there is indeed a systematic deviation from a putative universal signature - which we refer to as ``inverse square law'' - for the fluctuation behavior of different currencies depending on two key macroeconomic indicators related to the economic performance and the diversity of exports of the corresponding countries.
-Thus, several underdeveloped (frontier) economies exhibit currency fluctuations whose distribution appear to be of a Levy-stable nature, while those of most developed economies fall outside this regime.
+In this paper we show that there is indeed a systematic deviation from a putative universal signature - which we refer to as ``inverse square law'' - for the fluctuation behavior of different currencies depending on two key macroeconomic indicators, viz., the gross domestic product (GDP) per capita related to the economic performance, and the Theil index that measures the diversity of exports of the corresponding countries (see data description for details).
+Thus, several underdeveloped (frontier) economies exhibit currency fluctuations whose distributions appear to be of a Levy-stable nature, while those of most developed economies fall outside this regime.
 The median value of the exponents quantifying the heavy-tailed nature of the cumulative fluctuation distributions for all the currencies occur close to 2, i.e., at the boundary of the Levy-stable regime.
 Our study demonstrates how robust empirical regularities in complex systems can be uncovered when they are masked by the intrinsic heterogeneity among the individual components.
 We have also characterized the distinct nature of the exchange rate dynamics of different currencies by considering their self-similar scaling behavior.
 Our analysis reveals that while currencies of developed economies follow uncorrelated random walks, those of emerging and frontier economies exhibit sub-diffusive (or mean-reverting) dynamics.
-As our results suggest that the nature of the fluctuation distribution is related to the state of the economy, by employing a metric for measuring the distance between pairs of such distributions, we have been able to cluster different economies into similarity groups.
-This provides an alternative to the approach of grouping components based on dynamical cross-correlations of respective time-series~\cite{Laloux1999,Plerou1999a,McDonald2005} which have limitations~\cite{Reshef2011,Kinney2014}.
-A temporally resolved analysis of the nature of the distributions at different periods shows strong disruption of the otherwise regular pattern of systematic deviation during the severe crisis of 2008-09, indicating its deep-rooted nature affecting the real economy. \begingroup \squeezetable